CPU-Destraux/FastNN/README.md

 # FastNN
 An Artificial Neural Network on Steroids.
 This network was built to be expandable and versatile while maintaining speed.
 Try this network compared to python's PyBrain.
 Right now it has a demo to add 1 to three separate binary numbers.
+The majority of this code was made expandable from iamtrask's repository on neural networks.
+However, trask failed to mention how to speed up these neural networks.
+In response I researched and implimented the adaGrad optimization, Batch Learning, and the TanH activation function.